satoridev-web/satori-suite/docs/NEXT_STEPS.md

 ## Notes
 - Use this checklist as a living document in `/docs`.
 - Mark milestones as complete and update scope as we progress.

+---

+## Cross-reference
+- See **Core_MVP_Definition_of_Done.md** for full Phase 1 acceptance criteria.
+- Reminder: re-package Core with the AdminSettings version constant fix baked in before tagging `v0.1.0`.